 - Recommended ice cream: Hazelnut with chocolate topping

 3. San Crispino Ice Cream Parlor

-After visiting the Trevi Fountain, it's time to take a break from your tour of the city and savor one of the delicious ice creams at the San Crispino ice cream parlor.
+After visiting the Trevi Fountain, it's time to take a break from your tour of the city and savor one of the delicious ice creams from Heladeria San Crispino.